-Zhang Xiamengwei is currently a graduate student in Environmental Design at Capital Normal University.
+Zhang Xiamengwei is an incoming PhD student.
+She graduated with a Master of Environmental Design at Capital Normal University.
 Her research focuses on human-centered public space analysis, with a particular interest in how urban environments influence human behavior, preferences, and perception.
 She is dedicated to exploring interdisciplinary pathways between urban planning and artistic design, integrating artificial intelligence, vision-language models, and multisource data analytics to investigate the interaction between spatial structures and human activity patterns in public space.
 Her work aims to promote more inclusive, equitable, and vibrant urban environments

 Research Theme